Sudheendra04/SMDM-Project/README.md

 Focus on problem recognition and test hypothesis in the context of business decision-making.
 Develop skills in analysis and interpretation of data Handle challenging problems using the appropriate analytics tool

+Descriptive Statistics - Data collection, presentation and visuals, measures of central tendency, dispersion and correlation Inferential Statistics - Introduction to probability and distributions Hypothesis testing and estimation